In test of loyalties, former Virginia Tech coach Frank Beamer wears South Carolina black for son

 “He loves Virginia Tech an awful lot, but he loves his son first,” Pry said with a chuckle.
 “I think if you ask Frank’s wife, she’d be like, ’My son is where it’s at, you kidding me?’”

+Wearing his South Carolina black jacket, Beamer received a loud ovation when introduced before the game.
+He then delivered a pregame prayer, asking “to watch over us here, including the two best fan bases in the country.
+That's right, I said the two best fan bases in the country.”

-Frank Beamer coached Virginia Tech for 29 years and won 238 games.
-Under him, the Hokies were a perennial bowl team and played for the 1999 national championship.
+Frank Beamer coached Virginia Tech for 29 years and won 238 games, earning a spot in the College Football Hall of Fame.
+He led the Hokies to 23 consecutive bowl games.
+Virginia Tech played for the 1999 national championship.

 Pry said he had mentioned the opener to the elder Beamer.